ImmediateMurderProfessionals/ImmediateMurderProfessionals/README.md

 "Scratch Team do their actual job challenge (impossible)" -Hexagon, 2024 (This is the only thing Hexagon has ever said that is factually correct)

 "I'm better in bed than my viewers." -Chess Simp, 2025

+"The problem with men is we have a brain and dick but not enough blood flow for them both.
+I wish we could control which one gets blood flow at a given time. -BombCraft, 2024 (modified from a Robin Williams quote)

 "Please, PLEASE FOR THE LOVE OF GOD.
 Stop posting.
 Every living hour, I get a new notification, that says "BombCraft has posted something very important zbcdsifbsodih" and it's just your random freaking nonsense.
 If you do not stop I will tell your local authorities and tell them you're murdering someone, violently, like we're in Saws." -d8fb, 2024